 Hostnames renew strategy.
 By default, IP addresses of agent host names are cached at server start to avoid extra flood to DNS.
 In some cases the IP can change dynamically (e.g. cloud hosting) and it might be desired to don't cache the IPs.
 Setting this option to 'request' disabled the caching and queries the DNS at each query.
 The IP addresses can also be manually renewed with

 Defines how many "jobs" can be in the queue at the same time.
 Unlimited by default.

-In most cases "job" means one query to a single local index (plain index or a disk chunk of a real-time index), i.e. if you have a distributed index consisting of 2 local indexes or a real-time index which has 2 disk chunks a search query to either of them will mostly put 2 jobs to the queue and then the thread pool whose size is defined by threads will process them, but in some cases if the query is too complex more jobs can be created.
+In most cases "job" means one query to a single local table (plain table or a disk chunk of a real-time table), i.e. if you have a distributed table consisting of 2 local tables or a real-time table which has 2 disk chunks a search query to either of them will mostly put 2 jobs to the queue and then the thread pool whose size is defined by threads will process them, but in some cases if the query is too complex more jobs can be created.
 Changing this setting is recommended when max_connections and threads are not enough to find a balance between the desired performance and load on the server.

 TCP listen backlog.
 Optional, default is 5.

 Windows builds currently can only process the requests one by one.
 Concurrent requests will be enqueued by the TCP stack on OS level, and requests that can not be enqueued will immediately fail with "connection refused" message. listen_backlog directive controls the length of the connection queue.
 Non-Windows builds should work fine with the default value.

 This setting lets you specify IP address and port, or Unix-domain socket path, that Manticore will accept connections on.

 listen = ( address ":" port | port | path | address ":" port start - port end ) [ ":" protocol [ "_vip" ] [ "_readonly" ] ]

 You can specify: